The infer Primitive

 // result.score is a Num. result.label is a Str.

-// The VM guarantees structural correctness — not just at runtime, but semantically.The difference is not syntactic sugar. infer is a VM trap — it suspends the process, delegates computation to a sandboxed Wasm provider, validates the response against a compile-time JSON Schema, and resumes with a structurally guaranteed value.
+// The VM guarantees structural correctness - not just at runtime, but semantically.The difference is not syntactic sugar. infer is a VM trap.
+It suspends the process, delegates computation to a sandboxed Wasm provider, validates the response against a compile-time JSON Schema, and then resumes with a structurally guaranteed value.

 Cognitive Type Safety